 In the autumn term of Year 11, local post-16 providers share information with the students about their offer.
-This may include assemblies about the opportunities at their institution.
+This may include assemblies about the opportunities at their institution as well as provider open days.
 This coincides with an individual careers interview and the Post-16 Information Evening.